andres-cruz/creditcard-form/README.md

 ### Features:

-The app display instantaneous feedback as the user fills out the form.
+The app displays instantaneous feedback as the user fills out the form.

 - It implements Angular reactive forms functionality
 - Reusable input field & customized inputs validations